Kolkata Suburban Railway: Incidents

 On 19 July 2017, a train from Sonarpur Jn to Sealdah (South) Station broke the buffer and hit the wall of platform number 13 in Sealdah (South) Station.
 This incident happened in the morning around 10:25 am (IST).

 On 4 September 2018, Majerhat Bridge which was 40 years old, collapsed on the rail line between and at around 4:45 pm (IST), which results in the death of 3 people while injuring at least 25 others.
 After the collapse, Eastern Railways suspended train services via Majerhat railway station on the Kolkata Circular Railway and Sealdah-Budge Budge lines temporarily.

 On 28 September 2018, one woman was killed while another woman sustained serious injuries after a slab of a foot over-bridge (FOB) at Baruipur railway station in South 24 Parganas fell on them from a height of 30 ft.
 This incident happened at night.
 According to locals and daily passengers, the foot over-bridge was in bad condition due to lack of maintenance.

 There was a stampede on a foot over-bridge at railway station in West Bengal on 23 October 2018.
 Two people died and twelve others were injured, including two children and two women.
 This incident occurred because of the arrival of two trains at the same time.
 People rushed to board the trains and that created a stampede-like situation on the bridge.

-On 2 October 2019, A local train coming from Masagram was derailed, when it was entering on Platform no.6 of Howrah railway station.
+On 2 October 2019, a local train coming from Masagram derailed while entering platform number 6 of the Howrah railway station.
 No casualties were reported.
-This incident happened around 8:10 pm (IST).
+This incident happened around 8:10 pm IST.

 On 15 March 2020, a massive fire broke out in the Salimpur slum area which lies near the railway station track at around 8:30 am.
 No casualties were reported.
 After this incident, Sealdah South lines were suspended temporarily.